Home > Physical Plant > Travel Policy

 All T-1's are to be submitted to the Physical Plant Office to determine the availability of a State vehicle.
 A state vehicle must be used, if one is available.
 If a State vehicle is not available, you will be informed by the Physical Plant Office and approval for personal car use will be granted if requested.
 If a State vehicle is available and there are extenuating circumstances why it is necessary to use a personal car, a written justification, along with the T-1, must be sent to the appropriate Vice President who in turn must grant approval.
 Use of a personal car will be reimbursed at the current rate.

 When your T-1 is received at the Physical Plant office, a vehicle will be reserved for you, if one is available.
 An e-mail will be sent to you confirming the reservation of the State vehicle.
-The T-1 form is then forwarded to the Business Office for processing.
+The T-1 form is then forwarded to the Travel Office for processing.
 If a State vehicle is not available, you will be notified by e-mail or phone and the T-1 will be returned to you indicating that a vehicle was not available.

 - Prior to taking a State fleet vehicle, you must first complete a pre-trip inspection.